drj11/drj11.github.io/2019-01-02/humanism.md

 With I suppose a slow dawning that I was, or might be, a Humanist.
-To be honest, I have little idea of what a Humanist is, so why did I joined the society for Humanists?
+To be honest, I have little idea of what a Humanist is, so why did I join the society for Humanists?
 Their campaigns.

 When I look at what campaigns Humanists UK supported and what